project-oak/oak/README.md

     [`zx_channel_write`](https://fuchsia.dev/fuchsia-src/zircon/syscalls/channel_write)
     in Fuchsia.

+-   `channel_create: (i32, i32) -> i64`: Create a new unidirectional channel and
+    return the channel handles for its read and write halves.

+    *   arg 0: Address of an 8-byte location that will receive the handle for the write half of the channel (as a little-endian u64).
+    *   arg 1: Address of an 8-byte location that will receive the handle for the read half of the channel (as a little-endian u64).
+    *   return 0: Status of operation

 -   `channel_close: (i64) -> i32`: Closes the channel identified by arg 0.

     *   arg 0: Handle to channel